Biography

-Claire Havenhill is a printmaker, fiber, and mixed-media artist from California.
-Though a lover of all things printmaking, she has special intrigue in traditional stone lithography, viscosity intaglio printmaking, and combining print with her natural dye practice.
-Claire is currently residing in Fort Collins, Colorado while pursuing her BFA in Printmaking and Certificate of Art History at Colorado State University, set to graduate in the fall of 2025.
-After undergrad, she aspires to continue working towards teaching printmaking at the college level and/or work at a limited edition print publisher, seeking internships and residencies to further develop her artistic skillset.
+Claire Havenhill is a printmaker, fiber, and mixed-media artist from Southern California.
+Though a lover of all printmaking processes, she has special intrigue in traditional stone lithography, toned cyanotype, and combining print with her natural dye practice.
+Claire currently resides in Fort Collins, Colorado where she is pursuing a BFA in Printmaking and Certificate of Art at Colorado State University, set to graduate in Fall 2025.
+After undergrad, she aspires to continue taking steps towards teaching printmaking at the college level or working at a limited edition print publishing studio.

 Artist Statement